Nuitka/Nuitka-website/doc/posts/nuitka-release-0312.rst

--  Then there was a feature branch ``meta_path_import`` that lived until being merged to ``develop`` to improve the import code, which is now released on ``master`` as stable.
+-  Then there was a feature branch ``meta_path_import`` that lived until being merged to ``develop`` to improve the import code, which is now released as part of the main branch.
 Getting that feature right took a while.

 -  And there is the feature branch ``minimize_CPython26_tests_diff`` which has some success already in documenting the required changes to